A hand feels the tactile braille image of a butterfly on a sheet of paper

 If you have a braille writer or a slate and stylus you can start right away.
 Just choose one of our many braille drawings.
 Insert a sheet of paper and start with the instructions for row 1.
 Then, braille rows 2, 3, and so on, until all the rows are done.
 Now explore your drawing with your fingers.
 In our descriptions, we explain some details to help you get an idea of what is in the picture.

-Images: a braille writer, a braille slate, & an excerpt from the instructions for a braille drawing
+Images: a braille writer, a slate and stylus & an excerpt from the instructions for a braille drawing

-We have created a special page for sighted users, where you can also find instructions for all our braille drawings.
-With the help of a braille template, you may create the braille drawings as well.
+We have created a special page for sighted users.
+With the help of a braille grid, you may create the braille drawings as well.
 Not only is drawing braille dots fun, but can be quite relaxing and help with your concentration at the same time.
-In addition, you learn more about Braille in a playful way.
+In addition, you learn more about braille in a playful way.
 You just need a printer and paper to print out the braille template, the instructions, and (if required) a braille alphabet.
 Now choose a pen and you are ready to start.

 How it All Began